Singing, Learning, Cosmology

 The structure and physiology of the brain furnish no explanation of the psychic process.
 The psyche has a peculiar nature which cannot be reduced to anything else.
 Like physiology, it presents a relatively self-contained field of experience, to which we must attribute a quite special importance because it includes one of the two indispensable conditions for existence as such, namely, the phenomenon of consciousness.
 Without consciousness there would, practically speaking, be no world, for the world exists for us only in as far as it is consciously reflected by a psyche.
 Consciousness is a precondition of being.
 Thus the psyche is endowed with the dignity of a cosmic principle, which philosophically and in fact gives it a position co-equal with the principle of physical being.
 The carrier of this consciousness is the individual who does not produce the psyche of his own volition but is, on the contrary, performed by it and nourished by the gradual awakening of consciousness during childhood.
 If therefore the psyche is of overriding empirical importance, so also is the individual, who is the only immediate manifestation of the psyche. (p.
 27)

 The cosmology that affirms the larger consciousness that preserves every thought, every tear, every joy we experience on Earth and in-between our earthly living folding all our experiences elegantly into its expanding radiance where our minds can circulate in Eternity and space-time, is the four-dimensional quantum cosmos of Einstein’s universal law of gravitation published in 1915.
 Since July of 1969, with its human perspective of boots on the moon looking back at Earth in infinite space-time.
 Steven Forrest offers an excellent account and is an exemplar of how our culture could learn to integrate reincarnation into its world view.
-The planetary mind will heal the end of the Holocene Epoch and reveal the dawning magnificence of our hearts’ flowerings in the vast ecological brilliance of all life of the Anthropocene Epoch/Age of Aquarius.
+The planetary mind will heal the end of the Holocene Epoch and reveal the dawning radiance of our souls’ flowerings in the vast ecological illumination of all life of the Anthropocene Epoch/Age of Aquarius.

 Ecomasculine, Ecofluid, Ecofeminine, Ecofluid = LGBTQH+